Stealth aircraft: Design principles

+The distance at which a target can be detected for a given radar configuration varies with the fourth root of its radar cross-section (RCS).
+Therefore, in order to cut the detection distance to one tenth, the RCS should be reduced by a factor of 10,000.

+Rotorcraft introduce a particular design challenge, due not only to their multiple wing surfaces and articulated joints, but also to the constantly-changing relationship of these to the main airframe surfaces.
+The Boeing–Sikorsky RAH-66 Comanche was one of the first attempts at a stealth helicopter.

 Limitations

 Instability of design

-Early stealth aircraft were designed with a focus on minimal radar cross section (RCS) rather than aerodynamic performance.
+Early stealth aircraft were designed with a focus on minimal RCS rather than aerodynamic performance.
 Highly stealthy aircraft like the F-117 Nighthawk are aerodynamically unstable in all three axes and require constant flight corrections from a fly-by-wire (FBW) flight system to maintain controlled flight.
 As for the B-2 Spirit, which was based on the development of the flying wing aircraft by Jack Northrop in 1940, this design allowed for a stable aircraft with sufficient yaw control, even without vertical surfaces such as rudders.

 Aerodynamic limitations

 Earlier stealth aircraft (such as the F-117 and B-2) lack afterburners, because the hot exhaust would increase their infrared footprint, and flying faster than the speed of sound would produce an obvious sonic boom, as well as surface heating of the aircraft skin, which also increases the infrared footprint.
 As a result, their performance in air combat maneuvering required in a dogfight would never match that of a dedicated fighter aircraft.
 This was unimportant in the case of these two aircraft since both were designed to be bombers.
 More recent design techniques allow for stealthy designs such as the F-22 without compromising aerodynamic performance.
-Newer stealth aircraft, like the F-22, F-35 and the Su-57, have performance characteristics that meet or exceed those of current front-line jet fighters due to advances in other technologies such as flight control systems, engines, airframe construction and materials.
+Newer stealth aircraft, like the F-22, F-35 and the Su-57, have performance characteristics that meet or exceed those of front-line jet fighters due to advances in other technologies such as flight control systems, engines, airframe construction and materials.

 Electromagnetic emissions

 The high level of computerization and large amount of electronic equipment found inside stealth aircraft are often claimed to make them vulnerable to passive detection.
 This is highly unlikely and certainly systems such as Tamara and Kolchuga, which are often described as counter-stealth radars, are not designed to detect stray electromagnetic fields of this type.
 Such systems are designed to detect intentional, higher power emissions such as radar and communication signals.
 Stealth aircraft are deliberately operated to avoid or reduce such emissions.

-Current Radar Warning Receivers look for the regular pings of energy from mechanically swept radars while fifth generation jet fighters use Low Probability of Intercept Radars with no regular repeat pattern.
+Radar Warning Receivers look for regular pings of energy from mechanically swept radars while fifth generation jet fighters use Low Probability of Intercept Radars with no regular repeat pattern.